How To Achieve A Natural Hospital Birth

 - They experience significantly less birth trauma and feel less traumatized by challenging births.

 - They adjust to their newborns better.

 Consider this comparison

 You might not be happy with your local hospital but it could be worse.
 You could be in countries like Iraq or Syria.
 You could be experiencing famine or live in a country with no medical care.
-You could be birthing 2 generations ago when you labored alone in hospital and were knocked out during the birth and your partner went to the pub!
+You could be birthing 2 generations ago when you labored alone in a hospital and were knocked out during the birth and your partner went to the pub!
 Cheer up, become skilled and here’s our Birthing Better Childbirth Preparation eBook on Hospital Birth

 You can achieve your natural hospital birth … because giving birth is the natural conclusion of being pregnant.